snowplow-archive/snowplow.github.com/_posts/2013-07-03-snowplow-tracker-for-lua-event-analytics-released.md

 category: Releases
 ---

 We are very pleased to announce the release of our [SnowplowTracker for Lua event analytics] [snowplow-lua-tracker].
-This is our fourth tracker to be released, following on from our [JavaScript] [snowplow-js-tracker], [no-JavaScript (aka pixel)] [snowplow-no-js-tracker] and [Arduino] [snowplow-arduino-tracker] Trackers.
+This is our fourth tracker to be released, following on from our [JavaScript] [snowplow-js-tracker], [Pixel] [snowplow-pixel-tracker] and [Arduino] [snowplow-arduino-tracker] Trackers.

 As a lightweight, easily-embeddable scripting language, [Lua] [lua] is available in a huge number of different computing environments and platforms, from [World of Warcraft] [wow] through [OpenResty] [openresty] to [Adobe Lightroom] [lightroom].
 And now, the Snowplow Lua Tracker lets you collect event data from these Lua-based applications, Lua web servers/frameworks, or from the Lua scripting layer within your games or apps - here's a taster: